Skip to main content

 Most UK cards will work in most machines, but there are odd exceptions.
 Try to make sure you have at least a couple of alternative options, and try them out when it's not critical – not at 3am in the middle of nowhere!

-Some people report that the unmanned machines can pre-authorise a certain amount (say 100 euros) and then refund the difference later.
+It's increasingly common that unmanned pumps can pre-authorise a certain amount (say 100 euros) and then refund the difference later.
 Which can cause a problem, especially with some pre-loaded or debit cards, where the refund hasn't been processed by the time you try to use the card again, so the card's over its limit and is refused...
+Another reason for having a couple of alternative means of payment.

 French toll roads

-What's changed?
-Nothing; still the fastest – if also the most boring – way to cross big lumps of France.
-They’re far cheaper for bikes than cars, but costs can still mount up on a long trip.
+Still the fastest – if also the most boring – way to cross big lumps of France.
+They’re far cheaper for bikes than cars, but costs can still mount up on a long trip especially when you add in the extra cost of fuel from motorway services, which can be a LOT more than usual supermarket or fuel station prices.

 On some holiday weekends (and all year round at many toll bridges), passage is free for bikes; look out for signs directing you towards a separate lane off to one side.